bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

-       "operation trinity", "arc/hive", "tekka", "interview", "synth", "chronic environmental respiratory syndrome", "cers", "project dust", "angeldust", "psy", "mares", "radiogenic leukotrichia", "pink hair", "unbeleevable", "starjammers", "skys", "october palace", "mantra", "cult", "genxsis", "russian poem", "my dear love", "kingslayer", "nyx 01", "nyx 02", "grumblr", "rebecca sinclair", "lbr", "lbrp", "lesser banishing ritual"]
+       "operation trinity", "arc/hive", "tekka", "interview", "synth", "chronic environmental respiratory syndrome", "cers", "project dust", "angeldust", "psy", "mares", "radiogenic leukotrichia", "pink hair", "unbeleevable", "starjammers", "skys", "october palace", "mantra", "cult", "genxsis", "russian poem", "my dear love", "kingslayer", "nyx 01", "nyx 02", "grumblr", "rebecca sinclair", "lbr", "lbrp", "lesser banishing ritual", "goxmog"]
 ---
 # Walkthrough Part 2: FOR SOF

 **[← previous](walkthrough)**

+> ℹ The passwords, hints, links and other spoilers in this article are all hidden.
+Click the arrows to expand any area to learn more and enjoy it your way!

 This folder of files is where most of the ARG takes place.
 First, we need to gain access to it!

-Passwords will be marked for spoilers, but this article will contain some images and links related to the documents.

 ***